conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 This change doesn't affect super users specified in virtual clusters, as they are specified using the YAML array.
 :::

+#### Deprecating V1 APIs
+V1 APIs are now deprecated in favor of the V2 APIs introduced in Gateway 3.3.0 in September 2024.
+If you are using the Conduktor CLI to operate the Gateway, you are not impacted.
+Check the following link to understand which APIs are deprecated: [Gateway API](https://developers.conduktor.io/?product=gateway&version=3.6.1&gatewayApiVersion=v1).
+**We plan to remove the V1 APIs from the Gateway in 3 releases: Gateway 3.10.0**.
+If you are using the V1 APIs, please migrate to the V2 APIs as soon as possible.
+If you are heavily invested in V1 APIs and need more time to transition, please let us know.

 ### Preview feature: Gateway local KMS

 This release adds a preview feature 'gateway' KMS type for the encryption plugins provided in Gateway.
 This new KMS type is effectively a delegated storage model, and is designed to support encryption use cases which generate unique secret ids per record or even field (typically via the mustache template support for a secret id).
 It provides the option to leverage your KMS for security via a single master key, but efficiently and securely store many per-record level keys in the Gateway managed store.
 For some architectures this can provide performance and cost savings for encryption use cases which genearte a high volume of secret key ids.